wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/how_it_works/robot-algorithms.rst

 Framework for Service Robots paper <https://arxiv.org/abs/2102.03228>`__.

-|ros| Cartographer
+ROS 2 Cartographer
 +++++++++++++++++++

-|ros| Cartographer is a system that provides real-time simultaneous
-localization and mapping (SLAM) based on real-time 2D LiDAR sensor data.
+ROS 2 Cartographer is a system that provides real-time simultaneous localization and mapping (SLAM) based on real-time 2D LiDAR sensor data.
 It is used to generate as-built floor plans in the form of occupancy grids.